Crptocurious/personal-portfolio/README.md

 - The site previously had server-side functionality which has been removed to simplify deployment
 - Analytics are provided by Vercel Analytics
+- Last updated: February 28, 2025

+---
+Built with ❤️ by Abhishek Anand